Patreon/patreon-java/README.md

 // along with any relevant user info or pledge info you want to store.
 ```

 For Patreon Developers Wishing to Release Updates
 ---
 1. Get settings.xml
 2. Get GPG keypair
 3. `mvn clean deploy -s settings.xml -P release`
-4. visit https://oss.sonatype.org/#stagingRepositories, find the latest repository, close it, then release it
+4. Visit https://oss.sonatype.org/#stagingRepositories, find the latest repository, close it, then release it